tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 TigerBeetle improves on the in-memory hash-table across two axis:

-**Persistance and High Availability:** an in-memory hash table is good until you need to reboot the computer.
+**Persistence and High Availability:** an in-memory hash table is good until you need to reboot the computer.
 Data in TigerBeetle is stored on disk, so power cycles are safe.
 What's more, the data is replicated across six replicas, so, even if some of them are down, the cluster as a whole remains available.